aaronsb/memory-graph/README.md

 - `LOAD_ALL_FILES`: Set to 'true' to load all JSON files in the storage directory
 - `DEFAULT_PATH`: Default path for storing memories
 - `STORAGE_TYPE`: Storage backend to use (`json` or `sqlite`, default: `json`)
+- `STRICT_MODE`: Set to 'true' to ensure all logging goes to stderr, preventing interference with JSON-RPC communication on stdout.
+See [Strict Mode](docs/strict-mode.md) for details.

 ### Storage Options